EstebanVictorio/SlimFastTemplate/README.md

 All credits on Slim Framework goes to the authors on [Slim Framework](https://www.slimframework.com/), whic was Created and is currently maintained by Josh Lockhart, Andrew Smith, Rob Allen, and the Slim Framework Team.
 Further info on their site.

+# License

+This template is available as an open source project under the terms of the MIT License.